 A clogged fuel filter can restrict fuel flow in your Toro snowblower.
 This can be a result of running dirty or old fuel.
 Moisture can also get into the filter and freeze.
 To fix this, replace your fuel filter.

 4. Too Much Oil Can Cause Your Toro Snowblower Engine to Shut Down

-- 2 cycle engine: Running more oil in the gas to oil mix required by your engine must be corrected.
-Drain the fuel and fill with the correct gas to oil mix.
+- 2-cycle engine: Running more oil in the gas-to-oil mix required by your engine must be corrected.
+Drain the fuel and fill it with the correct gas-to-oil mix.

 5. Bad Toro Snowblower Fuel Cap

 The fuel cap has a vent that allows air to pass through the cap to equalize the air pressure in the fuel tank.
 This cap can break or become clogged blocking the vent.